nadamas2000/modulus/README.md

-# modulus
+# Modulus

-Web-app to calculate the modulus of a number
+A simple web app to calculate the modulus of a number, originally created for the "Modulus of Love" card game.

+---

+## 🚀 How to Use

-By default the number is 22.
+By default, the application will use the number **22**.

-You can use the url parameter to chague the defautl number.
+You can specify a custom number by using the `num` parameter in the URL.

-In this example the default number is 33. https://nadamas2000.github.io/modulus/?num=33
+### Example

+To use the number `33`, use the following URL:

+https://nadamas2000.github.io/modulus/?num=33